gatsbyjs/gatsby/docs/blog/2020-07-20-Khaled-Garbaya-Life-After-Recipes/index.md

   - contentful
 ---

 The Gatsby ecosystem is prosperous with plugins and themes, which I love...But sometimes all this abundance can actually become a problem.
-For example, when trying to identify and assemble all the pieces needed to achieve your goal.
+For example, when trying to identify and assemble all the pieces needed to achieve your goals for a new project.

 Proper documentation helps to solve this but it is hard to keep docs always up to date.
 Also, this approach often means simply copy-pasting commands into your terminal without understanding what they do.
 The process becomes a bit tedious.